sccnlab/E-DFE/README.md

 3. Run `CUDA_VISIBLE_DEVICES=0,1 nest task run ./demo/s3n_test.yml`.

 #### Prediction
-1. Create you own facial expression video and run `ffmpeg -i your video name  -r 30 %06d.png` to generate frames (remove all the blank frames).
+1. Create you own facial expression video based on the action units referred in the paper and run `ffmpeg -i your video name  -r 30 %06d.png` to generate frames (remove all the blank frames).
 2. Change the data_dir in /demo/s3n_pred.yml to your data folder.
 3. You can use our pretrained model (same instruction above and set resume in /demo/s3n_pred.yml to the pretrained model).
 4. Run `CUDA_VISIBLE_DEVICES=0,1 nest task run ./demo/s3n_pred.yml`.